Intrauterine Insemination (IUI) in Melbourne

 Is IUI right for you?

-There are many situations where sperm may not be able to effectively travel through the female’s reproductive tract to the egg, but assisted insemination allows us to bypass these factors and place sperm directly into the uterus.
+There are many situations where sperm may not be able to effectively travel through the female’s reproductive tract to meet the sperm and egg, but assisted insemination allows us to bypass these factors and place sperm directly into the uterus.
 This helps sperm get closer to the egg and creates a higher probability of fertilisation occurring, although the sperm still needs to reach and naturally fertilise the egg on its own.

 IUI may be the right treatment if you have or are experiencing: